 Lori Lander is an artist, community volunteer and retired attorney.
 Active in a number of community organizations, she co-founded ManyHelpingHands365, a civic engagement nonprofit that organizes a Martin Luther King Jr. Day of Service involving 2,500-plus volunteers young and old, rich and poor.
 She launched a faith-and-community driven gun buy-back program and maintains an online volunteering service for Cambridge.
 For over six years, Lori has hosted monthly breakfast gatherings of 50-70+ people to discuss issues as varied as Race, Youth and Education; Affordable Housing; and Arts and Social Change.
 She is a member of the Cambridge Arts Council Advisory Committee.

-Beth Milkovits is vice president Private Banking with Brown Brothers Harriman in Boston.
-Her work with clients is focused on wealth management and planning and she is an ambassador for the BBH Center on Women and Wealth.
-A long-time Cambridge resident, she is a member of the board of the Cambridge YWCA, and a member and former president of the Boston Business Associates Club.
-Beth is a member of the Boston Estate Planning Council and Financial Planning Association of Massachusetts.
-She is co-founder of the Professional Advisors Council at the Cambridge Community Foundation.
+Beth Milkovits is a vice president and a relationship manager with Brown Brothers Harriman in Boston.
+Her work with clients is focused on comprehensive wealth management, and she is an ambassador for the BBH Center on Women and Wealth.
+A former board chair of the Cambridge YWCA, Beth is a member and former president of the Boston Business Associates Club.
+She is a member of the Boston Estate Planning Council and the Financial Planning Association of Massachusetts.
+A long-time Cambridge resident, she is co-founder of the Professional Advisors Council at the Cambridge Community Foundation.